Comparison of Code Generated by SoftwareMining's COBOL to Java Converter

 COBOL to Java Success Stories

-1. 01 level COBOL declarations are translated to Data-Access-Objects (DAO) capable of handling REDEFINES, COMPUTATIONAL, OCCURS-DEPENDING, and many other COBOL features (see WS-DATA structure).
+1. 01-level COBOL declarations are converted into Data Access Objects (DAO) capable of handling REDEFINES, COMPUTATIONAL, OCCURS-DEPENDING, and other COBOL data features (see the WS-DATA structure).

-3. The 01 level WORKING-STORAGE definitions used in CICS READ/WRITE statements will also be converted to ORM classes.
+3. 01-level WORKING-STORAGE definitions used in CICS READ / WRITE statements are also converted into ORM classes.

-5. The Translator removes references to unused DAOs and reuses the ones that it can.
+5. The translator removes references to unused DAOs and reuses shared structures where possible.

-7. Batch programs: Translated Java can be run from the command line or from Unix Shell scripts translated from JCL.
+7. Batch programs: The translated Java code can be executed from the command line or through Unix Shell scripts translated from JCL.

-8. Online applications: Translated Java system needs to be deployed on J2EE Application Servers.
+8. Online applications: The translated Java system can be deployed on J2EE Application Servers.

 PROGRAM-ID.
 LOAN.